qoolixiloop/qool-latex-loop/README.md

 >
 > 🗄️
 >
 > **Tmux and Vim as an IDE:** There are many good development environments availabe and some of them are quite expensive.
-Nevertheless, I mainly use Tmux and Vim because they are two very powerful terminal applications.
-But it is not easy to start with.
-That's why I shared my .vim folder and .vimrc configuration file, which both contain all the necessary instuctions to download the plugins and run Vim within minutes as an IDE for example for Python, Java or Bash.
+Nevertheless or because of that, I mainly use Tmux and Vim as they are two very powerful terminal applications, which provide me with everything I need to write code efficiently.
+That being said, I must admit, that it is not easy to start with.
+That is why I shared my .vim folder and .vimrc configuration file, which both contain all the necessary instuctions to download the plugins and run Vim within minutes as an IDE for example for Python, Java or Bash.
 > **Vim as a language:** Once I started programming with Vim, I immediately came into contact with Vim's own programming language, Vimscript.
 I even started to write my own little plugins and macros in Vimscript.
 > **Web Applications:** Google's Angular2 and the Springboot framework are part of the high demand trendy Java world.
 We used it at the University to build a multi-player online strategy game, which I intend to share as a tutorial.
 But that will certainly take some time.
 > **C**: C is very low level compaired to newer languages, like Java or Python, many of which actually are implemented in C. C is clearly part of the low supply world, which means, that even though the language is still very useful for certain tasks, there are not many programmers left, that are able to understand it.